We’re painting a brighter future through the Paint Circular Economy Headquarters (PaCE HQ)

 With this facility, we will play our part in creating a new hub of Australia’s recycling innovation focussed on our speciality – paint and its packaging.

-We have applied to be EPA approved and obtain Council permissions.
-And subject to that, we will become a key part of the recycling supply chain for paint and packaging.
+We have EPA approval and obtained Council permissions.
+This means we will become a key part of the recycling supply chain for paint and packaging.
 This is pretty neat, because by providing specialist processing that wouldn’t otherwise be available to the industry, we can help keep valuable paint resources in circulation using science and engineering to make new products.

 Click here to find out more on Paintback’s research and development programs.